- by Jared

 She knew what to eat, but she just simply didn’t want to eat it.
 Then she’d continue snacking for the rest of the day.

 So today we’re going to talk about the principal of getting addicted to fullness.

-- Our society can see how fullness or food satisfaction can actually be addicting and we can harness this principal to become addicted to healthier foods.
+3 – Notice Emotional Pleasure After You Eat Healthy – You must make conscious effort to notice how healthy foods make you feel better after you eat them.
+Fullness or food satisfaction can actually be addicting and we can harness this principal to become addicted to healthier foods.

 So let’s dive in.